-Cash flow information for the years ended December 31, 2003 and 2004 is based on Dynegy's results of operations for the Predecessor Business for the years ended December 31, 2003 and 2004 do not necessarily represent the results that would have been achieved during this period had the business been operated by Targa.
+Cash flow information for the years ended December 31, 2003 and 2004 is based on Dynegy's results of operations for the Predecessor Business for the years ended December 31, 2003 and 2004.
+The results of operations for the years ended December 31, 2003 and 2004 do not necessarily represent the results that would have been achieved during this period had the business been operated by Targa.